duderstadt-lab/mars-docs/examples/dynamic_fret.md

 </div>

 **Plot the traces and add the Accepted tag to passing molecules**
 Open the plot sub-tab in the molecules tab and add three line plots representing the three measured intensities (I<sub>aemaex</sub>, I<sub>demdex</sub> & I<sub>aemdex</sub>), if applicable, for each molecule.
 To do so select the options as shown in the screenshot.
-In the screenshot below the red line represents I<sub>aemaex</sub>, the grey line I<sub>aemdex</sub> (FRET), and the blue line I<sub>demdex</sub>.
+The red line represents I<sub>aemaex</sub> (AO), the grey line I<sub>aemdex</sub> (FRET), and the blue line I<sub>demdex</sub> (DO).
 These are the three intensity vs. time traces that are required for further FRET calculations.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/img30.png' width='850'></div>

 Only molecules marked with the Accepted tag will be used for further analysis.
-Take care to ensure a consistent set of criteria are applied when marking Accepted molecule records (e.g. stable acceptor signal, high signal-to-noise, anti-correlated donor and acceptor emission in the FRET region, low background, sufficient FRET life time prior to the first dye bleach event, etc.).
+Take care to ensure a consistent set of criteria are applied when marking Accepted molecule records.
+We used the following criteria for this example:
+- There is only 1 donor and only 1 acceptor bleaching step observed in the molecule trace
+- Both donor and acceptor are present (in the case of FRET-tagged molecules)
+- No major deviations or changes in signal intensity are observed that could indicate an artefact
+- The fluorescent signal is significantly higher than the noise of the background
+- Donor and acceptor signals are anti-correlated in the FRET region
+- There is sufficient FRET life time prior to the first dye bleach event

 The selection of suitable AO and DO molecules is equally important to ensure accurate determination of the alpha and delta correction factors that will significantly influence the calculation of beta and gamma.
 Longer lifetimes, high signal-to-noise, and low background are particularly important.
 The results of our classification can be directly examined in the [holliday_junction_merged.yama and accompanying holliday_junction_merged.yama.rover file](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/dynamic) final archive for this example that is available from the [mars-tutorials](https://github.com/duderstadt-lab/mars-tutorials/) repository.

-The FRET validation notebook provides a report with several measures of the quality of the final set of molecules with the Accepted tag.
+The hot key combinations for molecule tagging can be set in the settings tab of the Molecule Archive.
+This speeds up the process of tagging significantly.
+Finally, a validation notebook provided in the [mars-tutorials](https://github.com/duderstadt-lab/mars-tutorials/) repository offers a report with several measures for the quality of the final set Accepted molecules.

-**&#10115; alex corrections**
+**4 alex corrections**

 Run the [alex corrections](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_4_alex_corrections.groovy) groovy script on the Molecule Archive with tagged Accepted molecules.
 This script calculates all alex correction factors to generate the fully corrected I vs. T traces as well as the FRET efficiency (E) and stoichiometry (S) values.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/alex_corrections_dialog.png' width='500'></div>

-(we should add a table that specifies what all the columns mean...)

-**Trace-wise Background Correction**
+*Trace-wise background correction*

 The first correction that is applied to the dataset is a background correction.
 In this trace-wise process the mean fluorophore intensity after fluorophore bleaching is considered to be the background signal and is subtracted from the calculated fluorophore intensity.
 This is done for each intensity measurement (I<sub>aemaex</sub>, I<sub>demdex</sub> & I<sub>aemdex</sub>) separately and in a trace-wise manner.
 The values of the corrected I parameters are stored in the archive as <sup>ii</sup>I<sub>aemaex</sub>, <sup>ii</sup>I<sub>demdex</sub> & <sup>ii</sup>I<sub>aemdex</sub> respectively.
 The mean background intensities are stored as molecule parameters (532_Green_Background, 532_Red_Background, and 637_Red_Background).

-**Correction for Leakage ($\alpha$) and Direct excitation ($\delta$)**
+*Correction for leakage ($\alpha$) and direct excitation ($\delta$)*

 In the next step, two data corrections are carried out: a correction for leakage, the process of donor emission in the acceptor detection channel, and a correction for direct excitation, the process of acceptor emission by direct excitation of the acceptor at the donor wavelength.
 Both lead to signal intensity distortions when uncorrected and would influence the measured FRET parameters.
 Therefore they are corrected in this part of the analysis procedure.
 For more information about these correction parameters the reader is referred to literature<sup>[9](https://doi.org/10.1038/s41592-018-0085-0)</sup>.

 The leakage ($\alpha$) and direct excitation ($\delta$) correction factors can be calculated using the formulae below.
 As indicated, these formulae require the calculated fluorescence intensities from the DO and AO populations respectively.
 Subsequently, they are implemented in the latter three formulae to find the corrected E and S values.
 The $\alpha$ and $\delta$ correction factors as well as the calculated F<sub>A|D</sub>, <sup>iii</sup>E<sub>app</sub><sup>(DO)</sup>, and <sup>iii</sup>S<sub>app</sub><sup>(AO)</sup> values will appear as parameters in the archive.